Unlikely intersections problem for automorphisms of Markov surfaces: An invariant adelic divisor

-Furthermore, $\overline{\theta^+}$ is a strongly nef adelic divisor in the sense of Yuan and Zhang. \end{thm} \begin{rmq} Of course, the same result holds for $f^{-1}$ with the existence of a unique effective strongly nef invariant adelic divisor $\overline \theta^-$, the proof is symmetric.
-With the notations of \S \ref{SubSecCompatibilityAdelicDivisor}, we must have $c(\overline \theta^\pm) = \theta^\pm$ (up to multiplication by a positive constant) because of Theorem \ref{ThmDynamicAutomorphismPicardManin}.
-So our notation of $\overline \theta^+$ is compatible with Theorem \ref{ThmDynamicAutomorphismPicardManin}. \end{rmq} The rest of this section is dedicated to the proof of this theorem.
+Furthermore, $\overline \theta_f^+$ is a strongly nef and effective adelic divisor. \end{thm} \begin{rmq} Of course, the same result holds for $f^{-1}$ with the existence of a unique effective strongly nef invariant adelic divisor $\overline \theta_f^-$, the proof is symmetric.
+With the notations of \S \ref{SubSecCompatibilityAdelicDivisor}, we must have $w(\overline \theta_f^\pm) = \theta_f^\pm$ (up to multiplication by a positive constant) because of Theorem \ref{ThmDynamicAutomorphismPicardManin}.
+So our notation of $\overline \theta_f^+$ is compatible with Theorem \ref{ThmDynamicAutomorphismPicardManin}. \end{rmq} The rest of this section is dedicated to the proof of this theorem.
+We write $\theta^\pm$ instead of $\theta^{\pm}_f$.